Fail Safe (1964 film): Critical response

 Over the years, both the novel and the movie were well received for their depiction of a nuclear crisis, despite many critical reviews rejecting the notion that a breakdown in communication could result in the erroneous "Go" command depicted in the novel and the movie.

 The film's reception with both critics and the public was compounded by the prior release of the Stanley Kubrick nuclear war satire Dr. Strangelove, which had appeared in January 1964, nine months ahead of Fail Safe's October release.
 Still, the film was later lauded as a Cold War thriller.
 The novel sold well for the remainder of the 20th century, and the film was given high marks for retaining the essence of the novel.

 On review aggregator Rotten Tomatoes, the film holds a 93% approval rating based on 30 reviews.
 The website's critics consensus reads, "Fail-Safe strikes an impressive chord with its grim, high-minded exploration of the ultimate Doomsday scenario."

 Accolades

-The film was nominated at the 1966 BAFTA Awards for the United Nations Award category.
+The film was nominated at the 1966 BAFTA Awards in the United Nations Award category.